vadimcn/codelldb/MANUAL.md

 For example, the C++ expression evaluator offers many powerful features including interactive definition of new data types, instantiation of C++ classes, invocation of functions and class methods, and more.

-Note, however, that native evaluators ignore data formatters and operate on "raw" data structures, thus they are often not as convenient as "simple" or "python" expressions.
+Note, however, that native evaluators ignore data formatters and operate on "raw" values, thus they are often not as convenient as "simple" or "python" expressions.

 # Python Scripting